Valuation & Multiples

 The detail

-Platform deals command premium multiples because the buyer is paying for more than just EBITDA.
+Platform deals trade at higher multiples because the buyer is paying for more than just EBITDA.
 They pay for the management team, the operating system, the brand, the payer contracts, and the optionality to grow through acquisition.
 Add-on deals trade lower because the platform already has all of that infrastructure; the add-on contributes only EBITDA and incremental growth.
 The classic playbook is buy a platform at 10x, then buy a dozen add-ons at 5x, blend the multiple down to 6x, then sell the combined entity at 12x to the next PE firm.
 This is called multiple arbitrage and it is how dental, dermatology, vet, and ophthalmology platforms have generated 3x to 5x returns for first-cycle PE investors.
 For sellers, the takeaway is that being acquired as a platform pays much more than being acquired as an add-on, but it requires scale (typically $3M+ EBITDA) and a management team that can run more locations.

 • Bain Healthcare PE Report documents the multiple arbitrage strategy across roll-up subsectors.